 Diana Prieto is an Assistant Professor of Practice at the Johns Hopkins Carey School Business.
 She holds an MA in Statistics and a PhD in Industrial Engineering from the University of South Florida.
-In her research, she analyzes complex systems in public health using data analytics, simulation, and statistical quality control.
+In her research, she analyzes complex systems in public health where customer prioritization is needed to manage resource scarcity.
+Examples of those systems include: 1) Influenza speicmens waiting to be tested for virus confirmation, and 2) patients waiting for healthcare services.
 She has also served as a consultant in projects for education, transportation, and manufacturing.

 - National Science Foundation Award, 2015 (through 2018)